aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

   "id": "13143a7e-806e-a904-300b-ef874c56eaac",
   "detail-type": "Network Manager Topology Change", "source": "aws.networkmanager",
-  "account": "166889823465",
+  "account": "<ACCOUNT-ID>",
   "time": "2021-09-02T12:00:38Z",
   "region": "us-west-2",
   "resources": [
-    "arn:aws:networkmanager::166889823465:global-network/global-network-0de3af1d5c665d6d8",
-    "arn:aws:networkmanager::166889823465:core-network/core-network-03ad314394f3f014d"
+    "arn:aws:networkmanager::<ACCOUNT_ID>:global-network/global-network-0de3af1d5c665d6d8",
+    "arn:aws:networkmanager::<ACCOUNT_ID>:core-network/core-network-03ad314394f3f014d"
   ],
   "detail": {
     "changeType": "VPC_ATTACHMENT_CREATED",
     "changeDescription": "A VPC attachment has been attached to a Core Network.", "edgeLocation": "us-east-2",
-    "attachmentArn": "arn:aws:networkmanager::166889823465:attachment/attachment-092077875ecbe596b",
+    "attachmentArn": "arn:aws:networkmanager::<ACCOUNT_ID>:attachment/attachment-092077875ecbe596b",
     "vpcArn": "arn:aws:ec2:us-east-2:212869205455:vpc/vpc-049a3a24f48fcc47d",
-    "coreNetworkArn": "arn:aws:networkmanager::166889823465:core-network/core-network-03ad314394f3f014d"
+    "coreNetworkArn": "arn:aws:networkmanager::<ACCOUNT_ID>:core-network/core-network-03ad314394f3f014d"
   }
 }
 ```

-Similarly, Cloud WAN generates an event every time a VPC is attachment is deleted.
+Similarly, Cloud WAN generates an event every time a VPC attachment is deleted.
 In such a case, the event's "changeType" key has a value of "VPC_ATTACHMENT_DELETED".
 Here is more information on [CloudWAN CloudWatch events](https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-cloudwatch-events.html).

 This solution uses Event Bridge and Lambda to detect the VPC_ATTACHMENT_CREATED and VPC_ATTACHMENT_DELETED events generated by Cloud WAN.
-Event Bridge then triggers a regional lambda function and passes the event's json object to the lambda function.
-The lambda function has the necessary logic that fetches the department specific CIDR from VPC IPAM.
+Event Bridge then triggers a regional Lambda function and passes the event's JSON object to the Lambda function.
+The Lambda function has the necessary logic that fetches the department specific CIDR from VPC IPAM.
 After getting the department CIDR, the Lambda function creates a Prefix List, and pushes a route into the VPC's routing table.
 The destination for this route is the Prefix List and the target for the route is the Cloud WAN core network.

-The logical flow for this solution is shown in Figure-ABC below:
+The logical flow for this solution is shown in Figure-3 below:

 ![Cloud WAN Solution](./img/solution.png)
+The workflow is:
+1. User creates a VPC attachment into a Cloud WAN segment.
+The user tags the VPC attachment with a key:value pair (department:hr as shown in the diagram above)
+2. Cloud WAN generates an event in us-west-2.
+The event's changeType key has a value of "VPC_ATTACHMENT_CREATED"
+3. Event Bridge rule in us-west-2 traps this event, and sends it to target regions.
+The target regions have an Event Bridge rule that trigger a regional Lambda function.
+4. Lambda function fetches the VPC attachment tag from the event, and checks if VPC IPAM has a pool that has the same tag.
+5. If there's a match, Lambda function fetches the CIDR associated with the VPC IPAM pool
+6. Lambda function creates a Prefix List with an entry that includes the CIDR obtained in step# 5 above
+7. Lambda function updates the VPC's routing table.
+The destination for the route is the Prefix List that was created in step# 6 above, and the target of the route is the Cloud WAN core network.

 Whenever a VPC attachment is deleted, this solution detects that event and deletes the corresponding route from the VPC's routing table.

 ## Step by step instructions for a net new deployment

-We have provided step by step instructions fro a net-new deployment at [this page](./samples/README.md).
+We have provided step by step instructions for a net-new deployment at [this page](./samples/README.md).
 Please use these instructions in case you'd like to test this solution out in a sansbox environment.

 ## Instructions for an existing or customized deployment